SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

   defaults to `theta=1/2` or the Trapezoid method on the drift term.
 This method defaults to `symplectic=false`, but when true and `theta=1/2` this is the implicit Midpoint method on the drift term and is symplectic in distribution.
-  Can handle all forms of noise, including non-diagonal and colored noise.
+  Can handle all forms of noise, including non-diagonal, scalar, and colored noise.
 - `ImplicitEulerHeun` - An order 0.5 Stratonovich implicit method.
 This is a theta method which defaults to `theta=1/2` or the Trapezoid method on the drift term.
 This method defaults to `symplectic=false`, but when true and `theta=1/2` this is the implicit Midpoint method on the drift term and is symplectic in distribution.
-Can handle all forms of noise, including non-diagonal and colored noise.
+Can handle all forms of noise, including non-diagonal, scalar, and colored noise.
 - `ImplicitRKMil` - An order 1.0 implicit method.
 This is a theta method which defaults to `theta=1/2` or the Trapezoid method on the drift term.
-Defaults to solving the Ito problem, but `ImplicitRKMil(interpretation=:Stratonovich)` makes it solve theStratonovich problem.
+Defaults to solving the Ito problem, but `ImplicitRKMil(interpretation=:Stratonovich)` makes it solve the Stratonovich problem.
 This method defaults to `symplectic=false`, but when true and `theta=1/2` this is the implicit Midpoint method on the drift term and is symplectic in distribution.
+  Handles diagonal and scalar noise.

 #### Note about mass matrices